“Coffin nails” drawing

 Bok, Teodor (1947-2007)

-It is part of the collection
+part of the collection

 The heading GWOŹDZIE DO TRUMNY [COFFIN NAILS] above the picture in uppercase does not seem to leave much room for interpretation.
 However, just like Teodor Bok’s other works, this still life with nails is a play on words and their hidden meanings.
 It is an illustration of the common Polish idiom: ``coffin nail`` meaning "critical final decision, action that ultimately leads to failure, disaster`` (Słownik Frazeologiczny Języka Polskiego).